isomerpages/tp-virtualcampus/_events/Highlights/Freshmen Orientation 2025.md

 <p>As part of FO, you will get to explore a series of onboarding activities
 organised by your respective Academic Schools.
 These experiences are specially curated to help you assimilate into polytechnic life, while providing you with the chance to explore our community, people and culture.
-Do keep an eye on your <strong>TP Student email (<a rel="noopener noreferrer nofollow" target="_blank">250XXXXX@student.tp.edu.sg</a>)</strong> to find out more about the FO dates and activities applicable to you.</p>
+Visit your School's Freshmen page on <strong><a href="https://studenttpedu.sharepoint.com/sites/tpoei/SitePages/Freshmen%202025.aspx" rel="noopener nofollow" target="_blank">TP Oei</a></strong> for more details on the upcoming orientation!</p>
 <p>Here’s a sneak peek of what you can expect during FO:</p>
 <ul data-tight="true" class="tight">
 <li>